kmilliner888/trivia-game/README.md

 - Click **NEXT** button to move on to the next question.
 - After last question in the round, click **GET SCORE** button to see # of correct questions answered.
 - Click **PLAY AGAIN** button to play another round of trivia.

+### Features for the future:

+- Full testing suite using jest
+- User registration/login, and a way to keep track of progress
+- Connect to random trivia API so there are always fresh questions